 Diamondback uses the term “Dual Sport” and likes to pitch this as both a mountain bike and an urban rider.

 Coming from a world of hardcore mountain biking, I have to soften their marketing.

 Think of this like a Jeep.
 Or a Land Rover.
 Yes, you can take them off the road, but just like you shouldn’t take one of these SUV’s off the showroom floor and go rock crawling with it, you probably shouldn’t try dropping in at Whistler with one of these bicycles.

 The upside of this design is that it will have no problems with the aggressiveness of urban life.
 Can someone give me a #overbuilt?

-Diamondback comes flying into the Dual Sports field with an impressive bike.
+Diamondback comes flying into the Dual Sports field with an impressive bicycle.

 This machine is spec’d out as a mountain bike with a nine speed rear cassette and Alivio Derailleur.
 This is as nice as you can get without stepping up the hardcore Deore line.